We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 With an egg allergy, a person’s immune system treats eggs as an invader.
 As a result, it releases powerful chemicals when the body comes into contact with eggs.

 An egg allergy can cause severe and sometimes life threatening symptoms.
-Symptoms of an egg allergy can appear within half an hour of exposure.
+Symptoms of an egg allergy can appear within

 With an allergy, a person may experience a reaction after consuming small amounts of egg.
 They may also have a reaction from touching eggs or inhaling particles in the air.